Taussy10/React-Native-Open-Source-Apps/README.md

  <h2 align="center">React Native Open Source Published Apps </h2>

    <div align="center">
-    <h4>  Build this project so that everyone can know that how to build production ready Apps  </h4>
+    <h4>  Built this project so that everyone can know that how to build production ready Apps  </h4>
 <!--     <h3>  Build this project so that everyone can know that how to build production ready Apps  </h3>  -->
     </div>
 </div>